Bureau des services financiers (Quebec): History

 1998 - Created by the "Law on the Distribution of Financial Products and Services", the BSF began its activities in the autumn of 1998.
 In its first year, the BSF has put in place the resources required to ensure its mission.

 1999 - As of 1 October 1999, the BSF replaced the "Life and Health Insurance Board" and the "Property and Casualty Insurance Board".
 The BSF also assumed part of the mission of the "Commission des valeurs mobilières du Québec" (Québec Securities Commission) (CVMQ) in respect of representatives and firms that were active in group savings, investment contracts or scholarship plans, in particular for the issue of exercise rights.
 The BSF also replaced the "Inspector General of Financial Institutions" (IGIF) in the framework of all multidisciplinary firms and financial planners.

-Several regulatory adjustments have been required following the adoption of the "Law on the Distribution of Financial Products and Services", in particular the upgrading of minimum training after 2002, ownership of the firms in the life and health insurance disciplines and in the group insurance of persons (agent and broker) and the notice of special consent.
+Several regulatory adjustments have been required following the adoption of the "Law on the Distribution of Financial Products and Services", in particular the upgrading of minimum training after 2002, the ownership of firms in the life and health insurance disciplines and in the group insurance of persons (agent and broker) and the notice of special consent.
 The BSF then published all of its administrative regulations and rules of procedure, as well as those of the Chambers (CSF and CAD).

 2001 - Signature of three years agreements with certain professional orders (Adm.A., C.A., Notaires and c.g.a.) for the supervision of their members entitled to the title "Financial Planner".
 Holding of the first elections of the directors of the Chambers.
 Establishment of the decision-making committees of registered companies.
 The BSF then oversees 37,225 representatives and 6910 companies in the eight disciplines defined by Bill 188.